Northeast State Community College

 Northeast State Community College is a public community college based in Blountville, Tennessee.
-It offers technical education and college transfer programs in Blountville and at teaching sites in Elizabethton, Gray, Johnson City, and Kingsport.
+It offers technical education and college transfer programs in Blountville and at teaching sites in Elizabethton, Gray, and Kingsport.
 The school enrolls more than 6,000 students.

 Northeast State offers associate degrees in more than 130 programs of study, which can be transferred to a number of local and regional four-year colleges and universities.
 The school also offers associate of applied science degrees in more than 30 programs of study.
 In addition, Northeast State offers academic and technical certificates in more than a dozen areas of study.